Defence Medical Services

-The Defence Medical Services (DMS) is an umbrella organisation within the Ministry of Defence in the United Kingdom.
-It describes the Royal Navy Medical Service, Army Medical Services and RAF Medical Services.
-The Defence Medical Services Group and Headquarters DMS is part of Strategic Command, although with the exception of civilian staff, the personnel contained in it are each part of their respective three Services.
+The Defence Medical Services (DMS) is an umbrella term within the Ministry of Defence in the United Kingdom.
+It describes the Royal Navy Medical Service, Royal Army Medical Service, RAF Medical Service and Defence Medical Command in the Cyber and Specialist Operations Command.

-Structure
+Defence Medical Command

-The Defence Medical Services are led by the Director General, currently Air Marshal Clare Walton.
-The Director General DMS is the defence authority for end to end Defence healthcare and medical operational capability.
+The Defence Medical Command was formed in 2026 and is led by the Chief of Defence Medical.
+The Chief of Defence Medical is the defence authority for end to end Defence healthcare and medical operational capability.

-The Defence Medical Services Group also has three two-star directors:
+The Defence Medical Command has three two-star directors: